apex/up/docs/04-configuration.md

 ```

 The Lambda `memory` setting also scales the CPU, if your app is slow, or for cases such as larger Node applications with many `require()`s you may need to increase this value.
 View the [Lambda Pricing](https://aws.amazon.com/lambda/pricing/) page for more information regarding the `memory` setting.

+Up Pro users can utilize the "regional" endpoint to create globally distributed APIs and applications, take a look at the [Global Serverless Apps](https://medium.com/@tjholowaychuk/global-serverless-apps-with-aws-lambda-api-gateway-4642ef1f221d) guide for more information.

 Note: Changes to Lambda configuration do not require a `up stack apply`, just deploy and these changes are picked up!